David B. Fogel: Music

 David Fogel is also an award-winning composer, creating the original orchestral score for Path of Totality: Eclipse 2017 (Music: David Fogel, Cinematography: Joe Woolbright, Sound Engineering: Gary Gray, Peter Sprague, and David Fogel), which received a 2018 Telly Award for Use of Music.
 Fogel released his first jazz EP, "Brighter Nights," on Spotify and other streaming services in 2018.
 In 2019, Fogel composed the score for Dream of a Childhood Sun, collaborating with Gary Gray (producer), which featured NASA footage of the sun and played in planetariums in the US, receiving a 2019 Telly Award for Use of Music as well as a Davey Award.
 He also released his first jazz LP, "Back in the Groove," on major streaming services in August 2019.
-Fogel created a new form of symphonic composition called a "Symphonina," a complete multi-movement symphony performed in about 10 minutes and co-founded the non-profit Symphonina Foundation with Gary Gray to promote symphonic music to younger audiences.
+Fogel created a new form of symphonic composition called a "Symphonina," a complete multi-movement symphony performed in about 10 minutes and co-founded the non-profit The Symphonina Foundation with Gary Gray to promote symphonic music to younger audiences.
 Several of his symphonic compositions are available streaming online.